 a plate of tikka masala and a bed of rice with a spoon resting on the plate

-Here’s everything you’ll need for this easy Instant Pot dinner:
+Here’s everything you’ll need for this easy Instant Pot chicken tikka masala dinner.
+Find ingredient notes (including substitutions and swaps) below.

 • Extra-Virgin Olive Oil – to start, you’ll need about a tablespoon of ghee or extra-virgin olive oil to saute your onions, garlic, and ginger in.